five23/archlinux-ec2/README.md

 on that later).
 While this can be achieved without cloud-init, installing it will unlock other features commonly used (such as executing a script on start-up that was passed to the instance as "user data").

+#### netplan

+[Netplan](https://netplan.io) is a generic network configuration renderer used by cloud-init to render a systemd-networkd configuration.
+Without this, you would have to bake the network configuration into the AMI itself, which would make it a lot less versatile.

 #### Building